GoogleCloudPlatform/gcp-token-broker/docs/concepts/sessions.md

 When a task needs to access a GCP resources (e.g. a GCS bucket), the task calls the `GetAccessToken` broker endpoint and submits the session token.

-The broker then decrypts the token, compares it with the session's password, and if the passwords match, generates a new GCP access token and returns that token to the caller.
+The broker then verifies the session token's signature, generates a new GCP access token, and returns the access token to the caller.

 In other terms, the `GetAccessToken` endpoint trades a session token for a GCP access token.